-- to enable progressive downloading of pages (you can choose to have pages loaded in the background), use the backgroundLoading parameter - to turn cookies on or off, use the enableCookies parameter - To specify the settings for the loading screen (the loading image, the font color and the background color), define these in the <loading> section, using the color, backgroundColor, and image parameters.
+- to enable progressive downloading of pages (you can choose to have pages loaded in the background), use the backgroundLoading parameter - To specify the settings for the loading screen (the loading image, the font color and the background color), define these in the <loading> section, using the color, backgroundColor, and image parameters. - Use the key parameter to enter a Google Maps browser API key to use Google Maps (geolocation widget) in your webapp as keyless access to Maps is restricted by Google, (auto > googlemaps > key in the extensions).
+For more details see, "developers.google.com/maps/documentation/javascript/get-api-key". - You can choose to display pages of both orientations in the respective device orientation by specifying the default value "both", using the orientation parameter under the publication section.